‘And you thought the ’80s were dead…’

 Lost After Dark is a 2014 Canadian slasher horror film directed by Ian Kessner from a screenplay co-written with Bo Ransdell.

-Robert Patrick (Asylum; From Dusk Till Dawn – TV series; Hellions), David Lipper (Bug Buster; Ghost Whisperer), Elise Gatien (R.L.
-Stine’s The Haunting Hour; Supernatural – TV series), Eve Harlow, Stephan James, Kendra Timmins, Sarah Fisher, Justin Kelly, Alexander Calvert, Jesse Camacho, Rick Rosenthal (director of Halloween II; Halloween: Resurrection), Lanie MacAuley (Scarecrow).
+The movie stars Robert Patrick (Asylum; From Dusk Till Dawn – TV series; Hellions), David Lipper (Bug Buster; Ghost Whisperer), Elise Gatien (R.L.
+Stine’s The Haunting Hour; Supernatural – TV series), Eve Harlow, Stephan James, Kendra Timmins, Sarah Fisher, Justin Kelly, Alexander Calvert, Jesse Camacho, Rick Rosenthal (director of Halloween II; Halloween: Resurrection) and Lanie MacAuley (Scarecrow).

 Buy Blu-ray: Amazon.com